Gas Tank Explosions Result in Severe Burns

 Pickups, Pintos, and Crown Victorias

-Gas tank explosions can be caused by the incorrect placement of the gas tank in the vehicle’s design.
-For example, saddlebag gas tanks in pickup trucks are placed outside of the vehicle’s frame.
-In a side-impact crash, the gas tanks can become punctured and engulf the pickup in flames.
+A tank explosion can be caused by the incorrect placement of the gas tank in the vehicle’s design.
+For example, saddlebag tanks in pickup trucks are placed outside of the vehicle’s frame.
+In a side-impact crash, the tank can become punctured and engulf the pickup in flames.

 Gas tanks mounted between the rear axle and the bumper of the vehicle are at risk of exploding in rear end collisions.
 Rear end collisions were responsible for gas tank explosions in Ford Pintos manufactured in the 1970s.
 In the 1990s, Ford’s Crown Victoria sedan was linked to accidents involving injuries from exploding gas tanks and fuel-fed fires.
 The Crown Victoria’s gas tank is located between the rear axle and the bumper, unprotected by the car’s frame.